Constant Overhead Entanglement Distillation via Scrambling

+Our numerical results (\cref{fig:results}) demonstrate the performance advantage over existing schemes in regimes of practical interest, such as initial infidelities $\varepsilon_0\approx 10^{-1}$.

-So far, we have assumed Alice and Bob's local operations are noiseless, an idealization that fails to hold in practice.
-One approach to handling noisy local operations is to encode each half of every Bell pair into a quantum error correcting code.
+So far, we have assumed Alice and Bob's local operations are noiseless.
+With noisy local operations, the number of possible concatenation layers will be limited.
+One approach to handling noisy local operations is to encode each half of every Bell pair into a quantum error-correcting code.
 A particularly suitable code is the 2D color code~\cite{bombin2006topological}, which admits transversal Clifford operations~\footnote{This encoding process typically proceeds through state injection, where a physical state is incrementally grown into a logical state through repeated application of Clifford operations.
 While this injection process is not fault-tolerant and introduces additional errors at a rate $\varepsilon_I$, these errors combine with the channel noise $\varepsilon$ to produce a new effective channel with error rate $\sim \varepsilon + \varepsilon_I$.
 Importantly, the injection error rate $\varepsilon_I$ typically scales with the local gate noise~\cite{zhang2024facilitating,li2015magic,fowler2009high,raussendorf2006fault,horsman2012surface}, which is generally much smaller than the channel noise $\varepsilon$ (typical numbers are $10^{-3} \leq \varepsilon_I \leq 10^{-2}$, while $\varepsilon \sim 10^{-1}$).}.
 Thus, when local quantum error correction is available, the conclusions of our analysis remain valid even under realistic noisy operations.
-However, in near-term quantum devices where full error correction may not be feasible, we must directly confront the impact of noisy gates.
-This motivates our analysis (see the End Matter) of random bilocal Clifford circuits with a finite number of noisy random gates.
+When full error correction may not be feasible, we must directly confront the impact of noisy gates.
+We thus analyze random bilocal Clifford circuits with a finite number of noisy random gates (see the End Matter).
 We show that even with noisy local operations, our protocol can achieve output fidelities limited only by the local gate noise, which is typically several orders of magnitude better than the channel noise affecting the input Bell pairs.

-\paragraph*{Active setting.} While the passive version of our protocol discards trials where errors are detected, we might also attempt to \emph{actively} correct certain errors.
-This is only effective when the noise is structured (meaning particular Pauli errors are significantly more likely than others), and requires a priori knowledge of this structure.
-For instance, with IID depolarizing noise, lower-weight Pauli errors are exponentially more likely than higher-weight ones.
-This requirement means that active correction is typically only applicable to the first layer of our concatenated protocol, since the output states of subsequent layers generally lack such structured noise.